FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 }
 ```

-Notices there are a few changes, first is that our `database_size` is smaller,
+Notice there are a few changes, first is that our `database_size` is smaller,
-next is that we no longer have a `free_page_list_info` value and finally we have
+next is that we no longer have a `free_page_list_info` value (free pages were all removed)
-a `vacuum_setting` that is pointing to page 5.
+and finally we have a `vacuum_setting` that is pointing to page 5.

 ---

-Our next value, is going to tell us how the text is encoded in our database,
+Our next value is going to tell us how the text is encoded in our database,
 it will have to be either 1, 2, or 3.
 If 1 then the text is encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 If it isn't 1 will be [UTF-16](https://en.wikipedia.org/wiki/UTF-16) with 2 being
 the UTF-16 is layed out as little endian while 3 is layed out as big endian.